 A children's fancy dress competition and adults' fancy hats competition at the June Flower Show and a brass band (Grimsdyke Brass) at the September Show.

-For this year's 'Suburb in Bloom' garden competition, judging to find the best garden in Hampstead Garden Suburb will take place on Wednesday 22 June.
-The deadline for entries is Wednesday 15 June.
-To obtain an entry form email Patricia Larsen (email@example.com).
-First prize £25 garden voucher and the Millennium Cup (to be presented at the 102nd AGM on Tuesday 8 November 2016).
+For this year's 'Suburb in Bloom' garden competition, judging to find the best garden in Hampstead Garden Suburb will take place on Wednesday 26 July.
+The deadline for entries is Wednesday 19 July.
+To obtain an entry form email Patricia Larsen (email@example.com) or Pauline Murphy (firstname.lastname@example.org).
+First prize £25 garden voucher and the Millennium Cup (to be presented at the 102nd AGM on Tuesday 14 November 2017).
 Second prize: £15 garden voucher; Third prize: £10 garden voucher.

-STOP PRESS 1: HGS Horticultural Society members win top garden prizes.
-At an awards ceremony held by the London Gardens Society at The Guildhall on 13 October, David and Caroline Broome won a cup and first prize in the best small garden category (with Yvonne Oliver winning third prize).
+HGS Horticultural Society members win top garden prizes.
+At an awards ceremony held by the London Gardens Society at The Guildhall on 13 October 2016, David and Caroline Broome won a cup and first prize in the best small garden category.
+Yvonne Oliver won third prize in the same category.
 Diane Berger won a cup and first prize in the best large garden category.
 Rosie Daniels and Marjorie Harris were awarded certificates of excellence for their gardens.